jiaopingchen/ECE-884-group6/README.md

 ## 1.2 Dataset
 Two good examples of such application are `DeepWeeds` and `Plant seedlings`.

-The `DeepWeeds` is a balanced dataset (_https://www.tensorflow.org/datasets/catalog/deep_weeds_) that has 17,509 labelled images of 8 nationally significant weed species native to 8 locations across northern Australia.
+[DeepWeeds](https://www.tensorflow.org/datasets/catalog/deep_weeds)[1] is a balanced dataset that has 17,509 labelled images of 8 nationally significant weed species native to 8 locations across northern Australia.

-`Plant seedlings` is a unbalanced dataset (_https://www.kaggle.com/c/plant-seedlings-classification_) including images of approximately 960 unique plants belonging to 12 species at several growth stages (4750 images in total).
+[Plant seedlings](https://www.kaggle.com/c/plant-seedlings-classification)[2] is a unbalanced dataset including images of approximately 960 unique plants belonging to 12 species at several growth stages (4750 images in total).

 ## 1.3 Analysis of _Plant seedlings_
 ### 1.3.1 Exploratory analysis